Administrative Specialist IV

 1. Maintain confidentiality and be discreet in handling and processing confidential information and data.

-2. Interpret, apply, and explain applicable Federal, State, and local laws, rules, regulations, policies, and timelines, as well as complex administrative and departmental policies and procedures.
+2. Interpret, apply, and explain applicable federal, state, and local laws, rules, regulations, policies, and timelines, as well as complex administrative and divisional policies and procedures.

 3. Perform responsible administrative support work with accuracy, speed, and general supervision.

 4. Provide varied and responsible office administrative work requiring the use of tact and discretion.